akka/akka/akka-docs/java/typed-actors.rst

 Stopping Typed Actors
 ---------------------

-Since Akkas Typed Actors are backed by Akka Actors they must be stopped when they aren't needed anymore.
+Since Akka's Typed Actors are backed by Akka Actors they must be stopped when they aren't needed anymore.

 .. includecode:: code/akka/docs/actor/TypedActorDocTestBase.java
    :include: typed-actor-stop